 Dignity

 He went through periods of decreased mobility and I had to help him up and down more often.
 Sometimes he would go through weeks of feeling good and was entirely mobile on his own.
 I don't know what it feels like to have cancer.
 How it changes your overall feeling, mental and physical.
 I knew that he knew he was sick.
 You could see it in his eyes and they way he liked to be close and be comforted.
 We began have quiet evenings on my bed.
 I played stupid games on my iPad, or read, and he would lay with his back against me.
-This is a postion he never chose to be in, but the closeness and me rubbing him helpped his overall feeling I am sure.
+This is a postion he never chose to be in before then, but the closeness and me rubbing him helpped his overall feeling I beleive.
 It helped my mental state as well.
-Knowing he was always my little puppy and he needed me.
+Knowing he was always my little puppy and that he needed me.

 I would spend countless hours with him on the front deck in the evenings.
+His favorite place.
 I would lay beside him, or with my head on him as if he were a big pillow, and would read or just talk to him.
 I would sometimes fall alseep on him.
 It was a dry and warm autumn and winter which allowed him to spend most of the time out on the deck.
 It kept him engaged with his neighborhood and he got to see dogs and his friends.
 I think the cooler air felt good on his lungs as well.
 He was having more trouble breathing and I know the cool helped.
-I could not get him to come inside at noght but worried about him gertting cold.
+I could not get him to come inside at night but worried about him gertting cold.
 That didn't seems to be an issue.

 I did everything I could to make the changes in his life as small as possible and make him feel as loved as possible.
+I can only imagine how it feels to be in a situation like that.
+Unable to properly move about and express how you are feeling.

 Comments